 As the midday sun can be quite taxing and there is a lack of shade, we advise visiting early in the morning or around dusk for the most relaxed experience.

 In the walled city just south of the center is the neighborhood of Getsemaní.
-Possessing a more bohemian vibe than the statelier centre, this is a great area for evening drinks and nightlife and has many of the city’s hostels.
+Possessing a more bohemian vibe than the statelier center, this is a great area for evening drinks and nightlife and has many of the city’s hostels.

 The dining scene in Cartagena is exceptional.
 One should not miss out on the local criolla cuisine, specializing in fresh seafood.
 Some great places to try include Alma, Doña Lola, and Restaurante Celele.